Capturing Classic Authorial Style in Long-Form Story Generation with GRPO Fine-Tuning: Abstract

 \section{Abstract}

-Evaluating and optimising \emph{authorial style} in long-form story generation remains challenging because style is often assessed with ad hoc prompting and is frequently conflated with overall writing quality.
+Evaluating and optimising \emph{authorial style} in long-form story generation remains challenging because style judgement is often based on human voting, which is subjective and offers no stable automatic evaluation method.
 We propose a two-stage pipeline.
-First, we train a dedicated \emph{style-similarity judge} by fine-tuning a sentence-transformer with authorship-verification supervision, and calibrate its similarity scores into a bounded $[0,1]$ reward.
-Second, we use this judge as the primary reward in Group Relative Policy Optimization (GRPO) to fine-tune an \texttt{8B} story generator for style-conditioned writing, avoiding the accept/reject supervision required by Direct Preference Optimization (DPO).
+Firstly, we train a dedicated \emph{style-similarity judge} by fine-tuning a sentence-transformer with authorship-verification supervision, and calibrate its similarity scores into a bounded $[0,1]$ reward.
+Secondly, we use this judge as the primary reward in Group Relative Policy Optimization (GRPO) to fine-tune an \texttt{8B} story generator for style-conditioned writing, avoiding the accept/reject supervision required by Direct Preference Optimization (DPO).
 Across four target authors (\texttt{Mark Twain}, \texttt{Jane Austen}, \texttt{Charles Dickens}, \texttt{Thomas Hardy}), the GRPO-trained \texttt{8B} model achieves higher style scores than open-weight baselines, with an average style score of 0.893 across authors.
-These results suggest that AV-calibrated reward modelling provides a practical mechanism for controllable style transfer in long-form generation under moderate model size and training budget\footnote{Code available at\url{https://github.com/Vince-Liuss/literary_style_model}}.
+These results suggest that authorship-verification (AV)-calibrated reward modelling provides a practical mechanism for controllable style transfer in long-form generation under moderate model size and training budget.\footnote{Code available at \url{https://github.com/Vince-Liuss/literary_style_model}}.